RNCM students are provided with a wealth of performance and personal development opportunities within and outside of College.

 Kathryn Rudge, mezzo-soprano, 2011

-The Platform is the RNCM’s international centre for ensemble and vocal training which provides over 400 opportunities each year for students to participate in auditions, rehearsals, education projects and public performances in the UK and Mainland Europe.
-In short, it offers an unrivaled breadth and depth of immersive learning experiences that develops the skills needed to become a professional musician.
+The Platform is the RNCM’s international partnership programme for professional development, which provides over 400 opportunities each year for students to participate in auditions, rehearsals, education projects and public performances in the UK and Mainland Europe.
+In short, it offers an unrivalled breadth and depth of immersive learning experiences that develops the skills needed to become a professional musician.

 Over the past decade, the RNCM has established strong partnerships with the Hallé, BBC Philharmonic and Royal Liverpool Philharmonic Orchestras, Manchester Camerata, the Black Dyke Band and Opera North.
 Now the College is proud to add the Academy of Ancient Music, Chamber Orchestra of Europe, European Chamber Academy, Foden’s Band, Mahler Chamber Orchestra, Netherlands Wind Ensemble, KorVest and the Orchestra of Opera North to the list, making The Platform one of the most sought-after schemes offered by a conservatoire.